evgenykochetkov/fxhash-variations-tester/README.md

 Basically, it

-- goes opens your project in a headless browser
+- opens your project in a headless browser
 - waits for `fxpreview` call
 - saves a screenshot to a specified location
 - repeats all the above a bunch of times